 Situated at an altitude of 3,050 meters above sea level, the monastery boasts of a number of caves carved into the cliff face which is often used by monks for meditation.
 There is a prayer hall situated inside the caves.

 Best time to visit Tabo Monastery

 The winter period in the Spiti Valley is unabashedly harsh, and it is wise to be aware of the fact that the temperatures are not manageable for most of us.
-In fact, as of writing this article, December 30, 2019 – the weather in Tabo is -18 degrees Celsius.
+In fact, as of writing this article in December – the weather in Tabo is -18 degrees Celsius.

 It is not for the faint-hearted with the entire place covered completely in layers of snow.
 Also, this harsh climate will be accompanied by road blockages then!
 Ideally, when you’re visiting the Spiti Valley, you should reserve some time to visit Tabo Monastery.

 You can experience the joys of discovering the monastery to the fullest during May – September.
 Temperatures in this period will range anywhere from -5 degrees Celsius to 20 degrees Celsius.

 How to reach Tabo Monastery

 Tabo Monastery is roughly at a distance of 337 km from Shimla and 149 km from Reckong Peo.
 The easiest way to reach the monastery is by road.
 Being an extremely isolated region of the Himalayas – you’ll be hard-pressed for a better way to make your journey.